Stoke Newington Town Hall Wedding Photography, Hackney

 A Different Way of Keeping Consecutive Weddings Apart

 However, Stoke Newington seem to operate slightly differently and some might say more oddly than at other venues:

 As the wedding party arrives, the doors are locked and only opened at the correct time to allow entrance.
 The party then waits in the foyer for a short time.
 Here, there is a list with the names of all those who are to be seated in the balcony (Council Chamber only).
-The officiant then asks everyone on the list to accompany her first and the wedding party is escorted upstairs in small groups in lifts.
+The officiant then asks everyone on the list to accompany her first and she escorts the wedding party upstairs in small groups in lifts.
 Although different from the norm, this works and ensures that one wedding party will never meet another.

 Also Consider>> Chiswick Town Hall for Civil Marriage

 The Town Hall was built in the 1930’s by the Stoke Newington Metropolitan Borough Council.
 Having survived the war it became a venue for entertainment but sadly closed and fell into disrepair in 1999.
 11 years later and following an expensive refurbishment, it reopened as a venue for functions, meetings and weddings.
 In fact if you have a ‘do’ you are putting on, it would make a fantastic venue location.

 Wedding Photography at Stoke Newington Town Hall: Registrar Rules

 The registrar’s at Stoke Newington are very relaxed about photography.
 They are happy for your photographer to move around but don’t tend to allow photography of the actual signing of the registrar.
 A ‘dummy’ one is set up instead.

 After the ceremony, the group is taken out of a door on the left of the building for confetti and they have time to use the front of the town hall for group and congratulatory shots.
 As the next wedding will have only just gone in, there is plenty of time for this.